easylearn-fmri/easylearn_dev/README.md

 Shenyang, Liaoning, PR China.

 ##### Vacancy 1
-> Contributors will first add to the [contributors list](./eslearn/developer/contributors_list.md).
+> Contributors will first add to the [contributors_list.md](./eslearn/developer/contributors_list.md).
 Once your contribution is more than or equal to 1/4 of the total code, you can become a maintainer.
 ##### Vacancy 2
-> Contributors will first add to the [contributors list](./eslearn/developer/contributors_list.md).
+> Contributors will first add to the [contributors_list.md](./eslearn/developer/contributors_list.md).
 Once your contribution is more than or equal to 1/4 of the total code, you can become a maintainer.

 # Contributors
-> The current contributors are in [contributors list](./eslearn/developer/contributors_list.md).
+> The current contributors are in [contributors_list.md](./eslearn/developer/contributors_list.md).
 Once your contribution is more than or equal to 1/4 of the total code, you can become a maintainer.

+# Curent team members
+> The current team members are in [current_team_members.md](./eslearn/developer/current_team_members.md).
+If you contributed your code, please add yourself to the contributor list.

 # Demo